pawarherschel/UniOfAaltoInterviewSlides/slides.typ

 == Bevy Pong<gd:bp>
-#speaker-note[
+#pdfpc.speaker-note(
+  plain-text[
     Bevy is a game engine in rust which uses ECS architecture.
 I am interested in high performance compute, so, I wanted to learn how to use ECS.
 I had also heard good things about bevy, like, how its great at #quote(
     "progressive disclosure of complexity",
     attribution: "Chris Biscardi",
     block: false
   ).
 Like you can replace the renderer (check out: Tiny Glade).
 There's also some render graph thing going on but I don't know what it is.

     Bevy uses WGPU, an implementation of WebGPU standard in rust.
 I find WGSL easier to read.
-]
+  ].trim(),
+)
 #columns(2)[
   #set text(size: 0.75em)
   ```rust